josaiahsyiem/NLGeo/README.md

 ## Deployment

-NLGeo runs as a containerized application on an Azure Virtual Machine using Docker Compose.
+NLGeo is deployed on an Azure Virtual Machine using Docker Compose.

 The deployment includes: